-This can affect new installations, upgrades, adding new hosts to a cluster, and adding a cluster.
+This can affect new installations, upgrades, adding new hosts to a cluster, downloading a new parcel, and adding a cluster.

 For more information, see Updating an existing CDH/Cloudera Manager deployment to access downloads with authentication.

 Cloudera Enterprise is a modern platform for machine learning and analytics, optimized for the cloud to be: